Shower System Rough-In Checklist Before Tiling the Wall

 • Heavy outlets have enough backing behind the wall.

-11. Confirm the Finished Wall Thickness
+9. Confirm Finished Wall Thickness

 Before tiling, confirm: